Mon – Sun: 24/7 Plumbing

 Adjusting a Fluidmaster Valve

-1. Access the Valve: Similar to the float cup, turn off the water supply, flush, and remove the lid.
+• Shut off the water supply, flush the toilet, and remove the lid.

-• Too High: Locate a small clip or tab on the adjustment arm.
-Squeeze the clip and slide the arm down slightly.
+• Too High: Squeeze the clip or tab and slide the arm down slightly.

 • Too Low: Squeeze the clip and slide the arm up slightly.